Glacitecture-Studios/.github/profile/README.md

 Built for developers, mappers, and tinkerers who demand precision and flexibility.

 **✅ This project is open-source!
 You can check out the repository [here](https://github.com/WinterBlox/syncra-engine)**

 ---

-### 🌐 rEboot
-**A 2D four-key downscroll rhythm game set inside the digital world of a computer.**
-Brandish the waveform against your adversaries, experience what was once a thriving civilization, now brought to ashes by corruption, and unlock secrets buried deep within.
-Fast-paced action.
-A deep story.
-And a whole lot of binary funk.

-**🚫 This project is closed-source due to it being planned to have online features.**

----

-### 🌌 Desolation
-**A 2D exploration-focused RPG set in a vast, alien galaxy that’s just as hostile as it is beautiful.**
-Wander worlds teeming with the unknown, where every pixel hides a secret and every shadow hungers for you.
-Designed for those who like their adventures atmospheric, surreal, and a little bit haunting.

-**🚫 This project is closed-source due to it being planned to have online features.**

----